Frequently Asked Questions

 Counseling Services

-Individual Counseling, Couples Counseling, and Family Counseling: $150/50 minute session.
+Individual Counseling, Couples Counseling, and Family Counseling

 CPT Codes are the codes that insurance companies require for insurance claims / Superbills.
 They are listed below next to services that are sometimes covered by insurance companies.